NotMyUid/LetsTrackCAP/README.md

-# Getting Started
+# LetsTrackCAP

 Welcome to LetsTrack CAP APP.

+The scope of this application is to expose data contained in the database with OData v4.

-It contains these folders and files, following this project layout:
+The project contains these folders and files, following this layout:

 File or Folder | Purpose
 ---------|----------